To register a birth, you must book an appointment to visit us at the Register Office. You must do this no more than 42 days after the birth.

 - Your passport(s) or,

 - A recent utility bill

-- Your marriage or civil partnership certificate, if this applies
+- and your marriage or civil partnership certificate, if this applies

 There are two types of birth certificates:

 - a short one which shows only your baby’s name, gender, date and place of birth

 please note, the short Birth Certificate is not a legal document and cannot be used for identification purposes